 Is it safe to fly?
-Before planning a trip that includes travel on an airplane, talk to your child’s doctor whether it’s safe to fly.
+Before planning a trip that includes travel on an airplane, talk to your child’s doctor about whether it’s safe to fly.
 Know how long it is safe to fly, address any concerns or precautions, and come up with a manageable plan.

 Have the doctor provide a signed note on office letterhead that clearly addresses the child’s disabilities and abilities.
-Special adaptions, accessories and medications are to be approved and signed off by the physician as necessary for your child’s nutrition and survival.
+Special adaptions, accessories, and medications are to be approved and signed off by the physician as necessary for your child’s nutrition and survival.

 Now that the doctor has given clearance to fly, be your child’s advocate and know your rights.

 Have an honest perspective on the overall goal.
 The goal is to safely get from A to B without any incidents that will make the 11 o’clock news.
 Expect the worst, and then be pleasantly surprised when you arrive as well as all your stuff.
-For example, it’s a realistic possibility that you may have to give Diastat on the airport floor, change a g-tube over the Atlantic Ocean, or even have to haul a bag of soiled clothes off an airplane.
+For example, it’s a real possibility that you may have to give Diastat on the airport floor, change a g-tube over the Atlantic Ocean, or even have to haul a bag of soiled clothes off an airplane.

-Create a check-list of supplies and medications needed for the time traveling.
+Create a checklist of supplies and medications needed for the time traveling.
 An airline cannot charge a fee for luggage containing any medical supplies.
 It’s illegal! *

 Photocopy the doctor’s signed letter along with the list of medications and supplies, and place this packet inside a clear Ziplock bag for protection.
 Scotch tape the bag to the inside of the luggage, right on the top, so it’s clearly visible to a TSA agent if opened.
 Repeat if additional luggage is used, including the doctor’s letter.

 Prepare for the unexpected, and pack extra vital items that may be hard to acquire at the destination.
 Though it’s more expensive, it’s easier to purchase common supplies, like diapers, wipes, hygiene care, etc. after arrival, since there’s already a lot of luggage to bring.
 Some items, such as suction catheters, that are changed every day at home, may be able to last a bit longer on a temporary basis while traveling, which can minimize the luggage load.
-Shipping supplies in advance, to a hotel for instance, is another strategy to consider, but be sure to track the package and confirm when it has arrived and that it will stored in a secured location.
+Shipping supplies in advance, to a hotel for instance, is another strategy to consider, but be sure to track the package and confirm when it has arrived and that it will be stored in a secured location.

 For the carry-on, dedicate a small, rolling suitcase with all your child’s medications and feeding supplies.
 Include a change of clothes and a few big Ziplock bags to seal soiled clothing.